SDPB Arts

 I really enjoy the South Dakota Art Museum.

-I do feel like it's a hidden gem in our state, but when I come here, I'm just always so impressed and amazed by the space, the architecture, how this museum is built, and how it's presented to the public.
+I do feel like it's a hidden gem in our state, but when I come here, I'm just always so impressed and amazed by the space, the architecture, how this museum is built and how it's presented to the public is so great.

 You know, that's why I do consider it one of my favorites in our state.